HumanTree92/VENT_MineCraft_ModPack/README.md

 # Download & Installation:
 1) Download the .zip.
 2) Extract the .zip or Open the .zip.
 3) Make sure you have installed Forge.
-Its located in this Pack as well.
+Its located in Installers Folder.
 4) Then go to your MineCraft Mods folder. appdata > roaming > .minecraft > mods
 5) Place all the Mods into the Mods Folder